The Eyebrow Piercing: Everything You Need to Know

 Be careful with face wash and makeup.
 No foreign substances beyond your aftercare products should come near your new piercing, including face wash and makeup.
 While this can be a challenge, it’s imperative; the chemicals in these products could irritate the skin and cause scarring and other issues.

-Opt for precious metals.
+Opt for precious metals for your eyebrow jewelry material.
 One of the biggest issues with eyebrow piercings is jewelry rejection and migration.
 While many factors contribute to this, cheaper metals are more likely to be rejected by your body.
-Put yourself on the right track and choose precious metals like 14k gold.
+Put yourself on the right track and choose quality metals like 14k gold or titanium.

-The eyebrow piercing usually uses a 16G needle.
+The eyebrow piercing is usually done using a 16G needle.
 You should choose a lightweight curved barbell for your initial jewelry.
 The curved barbell won’t pull at your piercing like a hoop might, reducing the risk of embedded jewelry, migration, or other issues during healing.

 The location of the eyebrow piercing depends upon the anatomy of your face as well as your personal preference.
 Sometimes people don’t have the right face shape to pull this look off.
 Be honest with yourself, talk to a piercer you trust, and make sure that this is the piercing for you.

-Eyebrow piercings tend to be rejected or migrate.
+Eyebrow piercings can easily be rejected.
 This can be encouraged if you touch your jewelry too much during healing.
 If you’re the type to absentmindedly mess with your new jewelry, then you might want to think about another piercing type.

 The eyebrow piercing can cost anywhere between $20 - $70, not including the jewelry.
 As always, opt for the piercer with experience rather than cost.